 - My greatest ambition in life is to laugh.
 Any day that someone makes me laugh is an awesome one.
 Any day that I can make you laugh will be an extraordinary one.

-- As a young person, I never imagined being married (it was a delightful surprise!) but I always knew that I would be a mother.
+- As a young person, I never imagined being married but I always knew that I would be a mother.
 Your very presence is proof of that.

 - I developed a passion for running late in life.
 I was always the kid huffing and puffing during school fitness tests.
 I never seemed to have enough physical energy for long-distance running.
 (Yes we were actually tested on how well we could keep pace.
 Talk about a dumb way to get any kid interested in physical activity.
 But I digress…) The truth is that it had nothing to do with my physical ability and was entirely a mental challenge I had to overcome.
 In a way, my age and life experience allowed me to return to a beginner’s mind and grow into new passions.
 Now that you are here, I am so excited to embrace the “newness” in everything again.